amdigital-co-uk/docs-playbook/docs/1.-Welcome/Onboarding.md

 1. Releases to live environments occur throughout the sprint and are coordinated between teams

 # Product Management & Design Practices
+This section will be most relevant to the product team, but all team members are encouraged to read.

 // TODO

 # Tools and Access